flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 - [IL2CPU](https://github.com/CosmosOS/IL2CPU) - it's used in Cosmos project.

 ## Native AOT
 The dotnet team presented Native AOT as a part of the .NET 7 preview.
 Before that, it was part of the .NET Runtime Lab.
+It's main goal to improve performance for applications, where JIT doesn't needed.

 How does Native AOT work, and what is the difference between __Native AOT__ and __ReadyToRun__?
 Right now, ReadyToRun assemblies have native code with native data structures + IL code.
 Such an approach - when you have both native, and IL code allows to execute Tiered Compilation and perform optimizations in runtime.
 Native AOT in opposite produces only native artifacts.
 It does not have IL code and can't be recompiled in any way with Tiered Compilation.